Preliminary Economic Assessment

 Avalon is currently in commercial discussions with several parties interested in new sources of supply of tin concentrate or interested in tin development opportunities.

 Avalon initiated the permitting and environmental assessment process for the proposed redevelopment of the East Kemptville site in June 2015, when a multi-ministry meeting with provincial and federal regulators was held in Halifax.
 Avalon selected a Nova Scotia-based consultant experienced in mine development and approvals to assist the company in the preparation of a comprehensive Environmental and Social Impact Assessment (ESIA).
 The ESIA will be integrated into the redevelopment plan to mitigate potential impacts, meet or exceed all regulatory requirements, address concerns about site development and guide the development of the site to ensure environmental best practices are employed.

 Since then, the key regulators have been kept apprised of the evolution of the business model and how it can augment environmental protection.
 This includes an innovative redevelopment model that removes existing site environmental liabilities and ensures future wastes are managed in a sustainable manner such that there will be no long term environmental concerns post-closure.

-Engagement with the local NGO Tusket River Environmental Protection Association and local politicians and businesses has continued into 2018.
+Engagement with the local NGO Tusket River Environmental Protection Association and local politicians and businesses has continued.
 In addition, Avalon had early discussions with the local Acadia First Nation about the project and contracted a business owned by band members to manufacture and supply core boxes for the 2015 drilling program.
 Avalon is committed to maximizing employment opportunities for Nova Scotia residents.